mnaji6/Aul_Automation_Task/README.md

 Please note that I had trouble running the automation tasks against google store, due to some security issues.
-I have tried different workarounds, browsers, cypress versions. it ended up that google store is blocking cypress automation. so I had to do the same tests on different store, I used amazon store.
+I have tried different workarounds, browsers, cypress versions. it ended up that google store is blocking cypress automation and I am keeping getting blank screen after pickng the region. so I had to do the same tests on different store, I used amazon store.

 An email has been sent earlier to Esmat describing the issue.